Locally produced organic foods offer numerous benefits for your health and for the health of the animals, the soil, and the planet.

 Ever tasted a real tree-ripened peach, or a garden-fresh ripe red tomato?
 If so you'll appreciate that food tastes better when it's grown in its own time.
 Organically raised animals grow at their own natural pace, without artificial growth hormones.
 This means less animal stress and better tasting food!
 Clean water, quality feed, fresh air, healthy pastures, and nutrient-rich soil all contribute to the superior taste of organically grown food.

 The connection between flavor and nutrition is clear to us, since a number of organically produced foods have also been shown to have superior nutritional value.
-Milk from pasture-raised organic cows, for example, has recently been shown to have significantly higher levels of vitamin E, Omega 3 essential fatty acids, beta carotene and other antioxidants than milk from conventional cows raised in confinement.
-Locally produced foods also tend to be fresher, and are therefore more likely to contain more living nutrients.
-That's why we produce and ship organic milk from our regional farms across the country to the closest regional markets.
+Whole milk from pasture-raised, organic cows, for example, has recently been shown to have higher levels of beneficial omega-3 and CLA essential fatty acids and a more healthful balance of omega-3 to omega-6.
+Organic crops have also been shown to contain higher levels of antioxidants, be less likely to have pesticide residues, and contain significantly lower concentrations of bone-softening cadmium, a toxic metal on par with lead and mercury.Nutrition and Health

 Organic food and farming can help slow and potentially reverse the rising incidence of overweight, obesity and diabetes through mechanisms that include: